jeffboody/libai/readme.md

 product of two 1D filters.
 The advantage of 1D filters over their equivalent 2D filters is computation performance.
 Some 2D filters may not be described by a product of 1D filters.
+Separable filters are rank-1 matrices.
+The rank and 1D filters can be determined from a matrix by performing singular value decomposition (SVD).

 Below are some examples.

 	Separable Average Filter